TRI0N/ip-security/README.txt

  3) KOREA, REPUBLIC OF (KR) (save as southkorea.zone.txt)
  4) RUSSIAN FEDERATION (RU) (save as russia.zone.txt)

-Step4: Run PowerShell and Administrator (right click PowerShell and select Run As Administrator).
+Step4: Run PowerShell as Administrator (right click PowerShell and select Run As Administrator).

 Step 5: Type without quotes "PowerShell.exe -ExecutionPolicy Bypass" - This will set the scripts Policy of PowerShell to run so that it can make the Windows FireWall Rules.